uae domestic worker law 2026: salary, rights & visa rules

 0 Comments 0 Views

-The law officially recognizes 19 categories of domestic workers, including:
+The domestic worker law in UAE officially recognizes 19 categories of household staff under legal protection:

 • Housemaids and housekeepers